Links to COVID-19 Information and Resources

 Get Help from the ITS Help Desk

-Your UH Username provide access to G Suite services, such as Gmail, Calendar, Drive, Sites, Contacts, and Groups (UH-only account collaboration).
-These services have been branded Google@UH.
+Your UH Username provides access to G Suite services, branded Google@UH.
 You can optionally turn on even more G Suite services, such as Google Groups (for non-UH account collaboration) and YouTube, which are branded Google@UH Consumer Apps.

 MyUH is a mobile-optimized, one-stop shop for UH business tasks, forms, apps and more.
 It includes one-click access to services customized for students, faculty, and staff across our 10-campus system.

 All UH students, faculty, and staff have access to the UH Wireless Network at each campus using UH Username and password login.
 A newly updated coverage map for the Manoa campus, including partial outdoor coverage survey results, is now available.

 UH students, faculty, and staff can optionally register laptops and mobile devices to automatically pass through the login process for the campus WiFi network.
 Passthrough coverage may vary per campus.

 Over the summer videoconferencing technology was installed into many classrooms at campuses system wide, making many rooms on campuses ready for Hybrid synchronous learning.
 Utilizing web conferencing technologies, instructors will be able to teach half of their students face to face and the other half through online synchronous technologies like Zoom.
 Visit Zoom Classroom Instruction for more info on how to use Zoom technology on campus.
 Check with your campus IT or media department to see which classrooms on your campus are ready for synchronous online learning.

 Courses Available on UHTV Channel 355

 UH offers cable courses statewide on Spectrum and Hawaiian Telcom TV.